boochtek/mac_config/README.md

 ~~~

 You'll be prompted for your password, as well as your Mac App Store ID and password.
-You can just hit enter on the Mac App store prompts, if you won't be installing anything from the Mac App Store.
+You can just hit `Enter` on the Mac App store prompts, if you won't be installing anything from the Mac App Store.
 Currently, we're only installing Markoff, a Markdown reader.

 Most roles and included tasks have tags, so you can run a subset of tasks.
 This can be helpful when writing and testing a new task.